jbaans/python-rpi-steppermotor-precise/README.md

 Provides the classes BasicDriver, DRV8825, AutoDRV8825, A4988and AutoA4988
 to interface with the respective driver chip by means of PIGPIO.

+Intended users: Developers.

-Its provides an interface for stepper motor drivers connected to a Raspberry Pi GPIO and uses the PIGPIO library to provide accurate PWM pulses to drive the (micro) steps.
+This package provides an interface for stepper motor drivers connected to Raspberry Pi GPIO and uses the PIGPIO library to provide accurate PWM pulses to drive the (micro) steps.